-If done correctly, waste avoidance and diversion strategies would have a significant impact in these precincts.
+Waste avoidance and diversion strategies would also have a significant impact in these precincts.

 - 1. Identify objectives and strategies that should be incorporated in Council's Local Strategic Planning Statement - the 20-year vision for the region should identify priority areas and adopt future directions that lead to the best sustainability outcomes. - 2.
 Initiate discussion with DPE and GSC to define, identify and establish standards for low emissions precincts across the LGA - these are likely to include key growth and priority areas.
 Establishing standards for low emissions precincts will build upon and extend new building standards formulated as part of Strategic Direction 2.
 It will investigate opportunities to improve the energy and water efficiency of new and existing buildings, incorporate building and precinct-scale renewables and manage waste more efficiently to reduce greenhouse gas emissions and costs. - 3.
 Investigation of opportunities and mechanisms to deliver outcomes investigate possible opportunities and planning controls or mechanisms that may include incentive schemes or voluntary planning agreements to implement standards for low emissions precincts. - 4.
 Review parking requirements on a case-by-case basis Investigate planning controls that deliver an appropriate level of parking that responds to car ownership patterns and local accessibility. - 5.
 Develop innovative waste strategies Council should investigate innovative waste strategies including centralised composting and resource sharing.
-For example - a new tool library in Brisbane allows for resource sharing and reduces waste.